An in-depth report on the causes, diagnosis, treatment, and prevention of migraine.

-- Certain foods and food additives (aged cheese, chocolate, red wine, MSG, and many others)
+- Certain foods and food additives including aged cheese, chocolate, red wine, mono-sodium glutamate (MSG), and many others

 Migraine Treatment Approaches

-New Devices Approved for Migraine Treatment and Prevention
+New Drugs and Devices Approved for Migraine Treatment and Prevention

-- Transcutaneous electrical nerve stimulation (TENS) device to stimulate the trigeminal nerve for prevention of migraine.
+- A transcutaneous electrical nerve stimulation (TENS) device to stimulate the trigeminal nerve has been approved for prevention of migraine.

 Five Migraine Don'ts